myexperiments-blog/myexperiments-blog.github.io/_posts/2018-10-16-linux-privilege-escalation.md

 ## 2. Process information gathering

-Some basic command to collect some clue to realize a privilege escalation by passing through a vulnerable process exploitation.
+Some basic command to collect some clues to realize a privilege escalation by passing through a vulnerable process exploitation.

 | Command                | Result                            |
 | :-------------------- | :------------------------------- |